Nothing says summer more than the tinkling of a tune revealing an ice cream van is nearby.

 As well as it being an offence for ice cream vans to sound their chimes before 12 noon or after 7pm, it is also an offence for vendors to play their music at any time in a way that gives reasonable cause for annoyance.

-Interestingly, some ice cream vendors do fall foul of the law, including on sound levels.
+Interestingly, some ice cream vendors do on occasion fall foul of the law, including on sound levels.

 In 2021, an ice cream man was banned from a street because a neighbour complained the tune it played was distressing.